newz2000/dungeon-game/README.md

  * Change the way items affect players.
 Currently it's possible to increase accuracy to 12 which means you never miss
  * Improve the monster-finding algorithm so that lower numbered rooms get harder monsters and higher numbered rooms get easier monsters
  * Create an easier-to-share Javascript version.
 This is harder than it sounds because the premise of this game is to introduce Object Oriented Programming which is very weird in JS.

+## Thanks

+Thanks to John Lenton and Łukasz Czyżykowski who told me about the -i option for python.

 ## License